AI Product Video for Lead Gen Agencies: 2026 Workflow

 Lead gen agencies that supply demo content at the cadence Meta and TikTok reward will win the next two years of lead gen growth.
 The agencies that cannot supply demo content will keep losing to competitors who can.

-Try VIDEOAI.ME free and generate your first AI product video this afternoon.
-Record a 60 second screen capture of one client offer, write the script, pick the presenter, and ship the finished video.
-Run it against the freelance demo video you were about to brief.
-See which one earns next month's creative budget.
+Want to see one running on your client's SaaS?
+Record a 60 second Loom of the UI, drop it into the AI product video generator, and ship a finished presenter-plus-demo this afternoon.
+Run it against the freelance demo you were about to brief.
+The form-fill data will tell you which workflow earns next month's creative budget.

 Related reading for lead gen agencies: AI UGC playbook for lead gen, AI Facebook ads for lead gen, and AI avatars for lead gen marketing.